umn-enhs/ncs_navigator_field/README.md

 Testing
 -------

-NCS Navigator Field currently only supports pulling data from a ncs core services stub service which is located in the ncs-core-stub subdirectory.
+NCS Navigator Field currently only supports pulling data from the ncs core services stub service located in the ncs-core-stub subdirectory.

 To run this you need to: